maciekgajewski/demystifying_std_function/README.md

 ## C++ concepts used

-Stuiden should be familiar with the following C++ concepts:
+Student should be familiar with the following C++ concepts:

 * Functor
 * Function pointer